9 UFO Sightings No One Can Explain

 By the mid-1960s, UFOs were being investigated by the U.S. government through Project Blue Book, and space alien plots were common in movies and TV shows; The Outer Limits series started in 1963.
 When Socorro, New Mexico, police officer Lonnie Zamora heard a loud roaring sound and saw a flame in the sky, he abandoned the speeding car he’d been chasing to check it out.
 He found a round object in a canyon and saw two figures in white near it, but as he got closer, the object flew away.
 Investigators from Project Blue Book apparently believed Zamora wasn’t making up the story and weren’t able to come up with a clear explanation (despite the event’s proximity to the White Sands Missile Range).
 They classified the case as “unidentified.”

-Here are the 16 strangest unsolved mysteries of all time.
+Check out more of the strangest unsolved mysteries of all time.